 Are you aware?
 You may search our online Canadian drugstore catalogue for pricing, complete an online account registration, and place an order directly on our website 24 hours per day and 7 days per week.
 We will contact you once your order has been placed to verify the order in detail prior to shipping. back to top

 2. Do I require a prescription to order medications?

 A valid Canadian prescription is required from a licensed physician able to practice medicine and prescribe medications in Canada.
 In order to obtain a Canadian prescription, we require a valid prescription from a licensed physician able to practice medicine in your area of residence.
 The Canadian physician will review your medical history and if deemed appropriate, will rewrite the prescription for the Canadian pharmacy to dispense.
 Your physician’s licensure will be verified with their state board.back to top

 3. Do I have to have an email address to place an order?

-Not necessarily, as long as our Customer Care Associates have an alternate method of contacting you such as a phone number.back to top
+Not necessarily, as long as our Customer Care Specialists have an alternate method of contacting you such as a phone number.back to top

 4. What is the maximum amount of medication I can purchase?

 The pharmacy can only supply as much medication as your physician prescribes for you, up to maximum of a three month at a time.back to top

 5. Why can’t I buy Darvocet, Oxycontin, Valium, Vicodin or other similar drugs?